olivialba/tog-new-world/README.md

 - Start the main file with `start.bat`

 ### I don't have Python
-- Download the folder named `ToG New World`, inside you will find an .exe called 'ToG Start.exe', use that to start the script.
+- Download the zip file named `ToG New World.zip` from this link: [zip file](https://drive.google.com/file/d/1F5G3BawV5rTvlbfGnSyq4JRhD-UGGztW/view), extract it and inside you will find an .exe called 'ToG Start.exe', use that to start the script.
     - The folder is pretty heavy since it needs to include a copy of the Python interpreter and the necessary libraries.
+    - Standalone was created using Nuitka

 ## How to use
 Start the script, either through the 'start.bat' or the 'ToG Start.exe' depending if you have python.